Not sure where to start?

 Who this is for

-- Teams using AI tools inconsistently and needing standardized workflows
+• Teams using AI tools inconsistently and needing standardized, secure workflows

-- Engineering organizations that need CI/CD integration for AI-generated code
+• Engineering organizations that need secure CI/CD integration for agent-authored code

 Teams with existing CI/CD pipelines and code review practices see the fastest results.